 A Potential Voter’s badge will contain an 802.11 voting token at the start of a plenary session.

-(Note, a potential voter’s badge will not contain an 802.11 voting token at the start of an interim session, because voting status is only gained at the start of plenary sessions.)
+(NOTE—a potential voter’s badge will not contain an 802.11 voting token at the start of an interim session, because voting status is only gained at the start of plenary sessions.)

 Failure to properly attend 2 of 4 consecutive plenary sessions (a single interim session may be substituted for a plenary) results in the Potential Voter becoming an Aspirant.